 These Cast on stitches are worked in hand dyed silk on stems of feather stitch

 These are also worked in a red hand dyed wool.
-The little organic shapes are worked on line of Alternating Up and Down Buttonhole stitches worked in a green cotton perle #5 thread.
+The little organic shapes are worked on line of Alternating Up and Down Buttonhole in a green cotton perle #5 thread.

-Anyway enjoy the stitch, experiment with it and I am sure you will discover more that can be done with it!
+Enjoy the stitch, experiment with it and I am sure you will discover more that can be done with it!
+If you are interested in seeing, reading about and getting the free pattern for the crazy quilt block this detail came from you will find it here in my Diamonds are Forever series.